-Enhanced Core Reading Instruction (ECRI) is a multi-tiered program (Tier 1 and Tier 2) featuring a series of teaching routines designed to increase the efficiency and effectiveness of reading instruction in K-2.
+Enhanced Core Reading Instruction (ECRI) is a multi-tiered program (Tier 1 and Tier 2) featuring a series of teaching routines designed to increase the efficiency and effectiveness of reading instruction in K-2, including a strong focus on synthesizing sounds to decode text.
 ECRI can be implemented across Tiers 1 and 2 or as a stand-alone Tier 2 tutoring program.
-ECRI was developed and is disseminated by the Center on Teaching and Learning (CLT) at the University of Oregon.
+ECRI was developed and is disseminated by the Center on Teaching and Learning (CTL) at the University of Oregon.

 ECRI is designed for students in grades K-2 with or at risk for reading difficulties, as well as students in grade 3 who are reading below grade-level expectations.
 For Tier 1 ECRI, instruction is provided to the whole class.
 For Tier 2 ECRI, students work in small groups of three to five.
 The groups should be at about the same reading level.
 Students receive 30 minutes a day of tutoring across the school year or until they are performing at grade level expectations.

 No technology is required to implement in-person ECRI.
 PDF versions of lesson materials are available for remote implementation.

 ECRI curriculum materials can be accessed in paper books or online PDFs.
 Lesson books align directly with the scope and sequence of core reading programs and enhance their effectiveness through the use of instructional routines and strategically selected practice opportunities.
 The curriculum emphasizes the five National Reading Panel skills: Phonemic awareness, phonics, comprehension, vocabulary, and fluency.

 Daily lesson mastery is determined by recording student errors made during the lesson with an easy-to-use data collection form.
 Recorded errors can be re-taught at the end of each lesson and at the start of the next lesson.